vuejs/router/docs/index.md

 actionLink: /introduction.html

 features:
-  - title: 💡 Intuitive
+  - title: 🛣 Expressive route syntax
-    details: Stores are as familiar as components.
-API designed to let you write well organized stores.
+    details: Define static and dynamic routes with an intuitive syntax.
-  - title: 🔑 Type Safe
+  - title: 🛑 Fine-grained Navigation control
-    details: Types are inferred, which means stores provide you with autocompletion even in JavaScript!
+    details: Intercept any navigation and precisely control its outcome.
   - title: ⚙️ Devtools support
     details: Pinia hooks into Vue devtools to give you a enhanced development experience in both Vue 2 and Vue 3.
   - title: 🔌 Extensible